boredazfcuk/docker-icloudpd/README.md

 TZ: This is the local timezone and is required by the exiftool to calculate local time from the timestamps.

-**OPTIONAL ENVIRONMENT VARIABLES**
+## OPTIONAL ENVIRONMENT VARIABLES

 CLIOPTIONS: This is for additional command line options you want to pass to the icloudpd application.
-The list of options for icloudpd is here: https://github.com/ndbroadbent/icloud_photos_downloader#usage
+The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)

 SETDATETIMEEXIF: This option sets the downloaded file's time stamp to be the same as the time stored within the file's exif data.

 INTERVAL: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
 If variable is not set it will default to every 24hrs (86400 seconds).

-**VOLUME CONFIGURATION**
+## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it lose the cookie information each time the container is recreated.
 It will download the photos to the "/home/${USERNAME}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

 I also have a failsafe built in.
 The launch script will look for a file called .mounted in the "/home/${USERNAME}/iCloud" folder.
 If this file is not present, it will not sync with iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will no occur.
 This is to prevent it wiping iCloud if deletes are syncronised.
 It also prevents it from filling up the root volume if the underlying volume isn't mounted.
 This file MUST be created manually and sync will not start without it.

-**CREATING A CONTAINER**
+## CREATING A CONTAINER

 To create a container, run the following command from a shell on the host, filling in the details as per your requirements: